andrew/ultimate-awesome/README.md

 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.
 - [awesome-data-science](https://github.com/m-muecke/awesome-data-science) - Data science and programming resources for daily work.
 - [awesome-iview](https://github.com/mudin/awesome-iview) - A curated list of iView (A high quality UI Toolkit built on Vue.js 2.0) resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about iView that we keep up-to-date
+- [awesome-linkeddata](https://github.com/nandana/awesome-linkeddata) - A list of tools for publishing and consuming Linked Data.
 - [awesome-cobots](https://github.com/neka-nat/awesome-cobots) - A list of awesome collaborative robots.
 - [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.